Avinash0x1/Arsenal/README.md

 > [!WARNING]
-> This repo was archived, but you can find some of the old tools/scripts: https://github.com/orgs/pkgforge-security/repositories
+> This repo was archived, for me to focus on [Soar](https://github.com/pkgforge/soar) & [PkgForge](https://docs.pkgforge.dev/)<br>
+> IF you used any of the tools/scripts, you can find some of them: https://github.com/orgs/pkgforge-security/repositories